📄️ About Linux Instances

 📄️ Reconfiguring Linux Instances

-From Operating Linux Instances, navigate into a Linux Instance and access the Reconfigure tab to see available reconfiguration options.
+To view a available reconfiguration options, navigate to Operating Linux Instances, select a Linux Instance and access the Reconfigure tab.

 📄️ Protecting Linux Instances